On This Page |

 Let the multiplication graph \( \frac{n}{m} \) be the graph with \( m \) points distributed evenly on a circle and a line between two points \( a, b \) when \( a \cdot n \equiv b \mod m \).
 These graphs look random but by carefully choosing \( n \) and \( m \) one finds intricate patterns.

-So what are those so-called intricate patterns?
-Well, defying all expectation, it turns out that these graphs trace out cardiods!
+So what are those intricate patterns?
+Well, defying all expectation, it turns out that these graphs trace out cardioids!

-Once you get all the graphical boiler-plate taken care of, we can draw up a Modular Arithmetic Graph using the following psuedo-code!
+Once you get all the graphical boilerplate taken care of, we can draw up a Modular Arithmetic Graph using the following pseudo-code!

 # These uniquely define the graph